Data privacy? Data Security? Is it my problem?

-I listened to a fascinating talk at the Quirk’s London event in February this year.
+In the days when attending conferences happened all the time without thinking whether you REALLY needed to be there … I listened to a fascinating talk at the Quirk’s London event in 2019.
 This was given by Greg Clayton (Kadence International) and Finn Raben (ESOMAR) and was on the subject of data ownership and perceptions of ownership.

 Greg and Finn ran a research study looking at the views of marketing professionals in the UK, USA and India and some of the findings were extremely surprising.